chaerim-kim/chaerim-kim.github.io/_posts/_drafts/uais.md

       - Key concepts and how you apply it for this specific concept ur judgement here.
 Particular methods will have to be this

-      - Strength and pros – if you copy of the lecture, its not gonna help.
+      - Strength and pros – if you copy of the lecture, its not going to help.
 ELABORATE with the right strength and weakness for this particular scenario